icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

    * CiA 402 drive profile
    * Communications - EtherCAT (Linux master provided)

-The software is delivered as individual components within the xTIMEcomposer Studio development tools, which are available free of charge from the XMOS website: http://www.xmos.com/xtimecomposer
+The software is delivered as individual components within the *xTIMEcomposer* Studio development tools, which are available free of charge from the XMOS website: http://www.xmos.com/xtimecomposer

-Installing xTIMEcomposer
+Installing *xTIMEcomposer*
 ++++++++++++++++++++++++

-The xTIMEcomposer tool chain is a suite of development tools for xCORE multicore microcontrollers.
+The *xTIMEcomposer* tool chain is a suite of development tools for xCORE multi-core micro-controllers.
 It provides everything you need to develop applications to run on the hardware, as well as unique tools for timing closure and code instrumentation.
-The tools can be run from xTIMEcomposer Studio, an integrated development environment based on Eclipse, or the command line.
-XMOS provides a free to download version of xTIMEcomposer to all users who register on the XMOS website.
+The tools can be run from *xTIMEcomposer* Studio, an integrated development environment based on Eclipse, or the command line.
+XMOS provides a free to download version of *xTIMEcomposer* to all users who register on the XMOS website.
 The tools can be downloaded from: http://www.xmos.com/xtimecomposer

-Detailed information on how to use xTIMEcomposer is available in the xTIMEcomposer User Guide (http://www.xmos.com/published/xtimecomposer-user-guide).
-The xTIMEcomposer Studio Welcome screen also contains many useful links.
+Detailed information on how to use *xTIMEcomposer* is available in the *xTIMEcomposer* User Guide (http://www.xmos.com/published/xtimecomposer-user-guide).
+The *xTIMEcomposer* Studio Welcome screen also contains many useful links.

-Information and examples on how to program xCORE multicore microcontrollers is available in the XMOS programming guide (http://www.xmos.com/published/xmos-programming-guide).
+Information and examples on how to program xCORE multi-core micro-controllers is available in the XMOS programming guide (http://www.xmos.com/published/xmos-programming-guide).

-**NOTE**: The first time you run xTIMEcomposer Studio you must be connected to the internet, so that you can register your version of the tools.
+**NOTE**: The first time you run *xTIMEcomposer* Studio you must be connected to the Internet, so that you can register your version of the tools.

 Importing and running the Profile application
 +++++++++++++++++++++++++++++++++++++++++++++

 The *SOMANET* software includes a Profile application that provides the ideal starting application.
 It uses data from the Hall sensors to test that your motor is working correctly.

-The *SOMANET* software is delivered as xSOFTip components in xTIMEcomposer Studio.
-You can add them to your project using the xSOFTip Explorer, an integrated tool in xTIMEcomposer Studio.
+The *SOMANET* software is delivered as *xSOFTip* components in *xTIMEcomposer* Studio.
+You can add them to your project using the *xSOFTip* Explorer, an integrated tool in *xTIMEcomposer* Studio.

    #.
-Open xTIMEcomposer Studio.
+Open *xTIMEcomposer* Studio.

    #.
-Go to the xSOFTip Explorer in the bottom right corner of the xTIMEcomposer Studio window.
+Go to the *xSOFTip* Explorer in the bottom right corner of the *xTIMEcomposer* Studio window.

    #.
 Open the Synapticon > *SOMANET* folder, which contains all the software that will run on the kit.

    #.
-Click on the ``SOMANET Profile Mode Position Control Application`` item in the xSOFTip Explorer.
+Click on the ``SOMANET Profile Mode Position Control Application`` item in the *xSOFTip* Explorer.
 Detailed information about the module is displayed in the Developer Column on the right of the window.

    #.
-Double-click the ``SOMANET Profile Mode Position Control Application`` in xSOFTip Explorer. xTIMEcomposer prompts you to import the module.
-Note that the *SOMANET* software is licensed under different terms to the usual XMOS xSOFTip license.
+Double-click the ``SOMANET Profile Mode Position Control Application`` in *xSOFTip* Explorer. *xTIMEcomposer* prompts you to import the module.
+Note that the *SOMANET* software is licensed under different terms to the usual XMOS *xSOFTip* license.

    #.
-Click Finish. xTIMEcomposer imports the software including all its dependencies, and the software is added to a new project.
+Click Finish. *xTIMEcomposer* imports the software including all its dependencies, and the software is added to a new project.

    #.
 Select the ``app_demo_bldc_position`` item in the Project Explorer, and then click Project > Build Project (Hammer) button to build the project.
-The build progress is displayed in the xTIMEcomposer Console.
+The build progress is displayed in the *xTIMEcomposer* Console.
 When the application has been built, the compiled binary is added to the app_sncn_motorctrl_profile/bin folder.

    #.
 Click Run > Run Configurations, and double-click xCORE Application.

    #.
 On Project, click on Browse and select ``app_demo_bldc_position``.

    #.
 Click on Refresh on Debug Adapter.
 "XMOS xTAG 2 connected to L1[0..3] should appear" indicating that there is communication between the JTAG adapter and the C22 module.
-If JTAG is not recognized by xTIMEcomposer Studio, check if the JTAG drivers of the JTAG.
+If JTAG is not recognized by *xTIMEcomposer* Studio, check if the JTAG drivers of the JTAG.
 Download the driver from here.
 If JTAG is recognized but "L1[0..3]" does not appear, check the connections and see if the Motor & Motion Control Kit is powered up.

    #.
 Click Run.